Resource Library

 The majority of student financial aid is needs-based, offered to address the fact that college is financially out of reach for many families.
 The U.S. government provides a single form that documents a family’s income and assets for all institutions (the federal government, state governments, and colleges/universities) that provide needs-based aid.
 It’s known as the FAFSA, the Free Application for Federal Student Aid.
 Families use the form to provide financial information that determines how much they might be expected to contribute to the cost of a student’s education (their “expected family contribution,” or EFC) and how much aid is needed to make up the difference between their contribution and the cost of attendance (CoA).
 You may want to watch this video explaining the FAFSA and/or share it with the families you serve. - When should the student complete the FAFSA?

-The streamlined FAFSA for the 2024-2025 academic year was late rolling out and there were issues when it did, which have caused delays in submissions and in processing.
-Students who plan to attend college in the fall of 2024 are encouraged to complete the application as soon as possible.
-While the federal deadline is June 30 each year, many colleges have earlier deadlines for applying and distribute aid on a first-come, first-served basis, so it is important to apply as soon as possible. - Whose income and assets are considered on the FAFSA?
+The 2025-2026 FAFSA is now available.
+Students who plan to attend college in the fall of 2025 should complete the application as soon as possible.
+While the federal deadline is June 30 each year, many colleges have earlier deadlines and distribute aid on a first-come, first-served basis, so it is important to apply as soon as possible. - Whose income and assets are considered on the FAFSA?

 The income and assets of parents, including kin caregivers who adopted their kin children, are typically considered in determining a student’s expected family contribution.
 There is an exception for kin who adopted an older child who was in foster care at any point after age 13.
 For other kinship arrangements in which a grandparent or other kin is raising the student without the parents in the home, the student is considered “independent” or “provisionally independent” for the purposes of the FAFSA and only the student’s income and assets should be reported. - How do students in kinship/grandfamilies complete the FAFSA?